Planning to Move to Australia?

 And My PR Journey Started here

 I remember sitting at home around 4 years ago dreaming about Australia PR.
 I remember thinking at the time that Australia was somewhere different.
 I started preparation and considering applying for permanent residence (PR Visa 189) in 2015 itself.
 I learnt about the basic requirements and process of visa application from different Websites like, ExpatForum, MigrationDesk, MyImmiTracker etc.

 Once the initial research about the country, immigration rules and the visa points system was done, I was ready to get a jump start on the real thing.
-I had several stumbling blocks reaching the 70-points pass mark at that time.
+I had several stumbling blocks reaching the cutoff points mark at that time, to get an invite.